alicetech91/API-gateway/README.md

 ## Development environment

-**Spring Cloud Gateway —** Enable our project to be a ZUUL API gateway
+**Spring Cloud Gateway —** Enable our project to be a Cloud API gateway

 **Eureka Discovery Client —** Enable our project to be discovered by a Eureka server and allow our services to communicate with this service in a seamless way.